-The dividend-price ratio, an indication of the yield investors receive through dividends by holding stocks, increased to 1.3 percent in the first quarter from 1.2 percent in the fourth quarter, but is still substantially below the 5.3 percent real rate of interest on corporate bonds and the 3.39 percent historical average annual dividend yield (figure 11).
+The dividend-price ratio, an indication of the yield investors receive through dividends by holding stocks, increased slightly to 1.27 percent in the second quarter from 1.25 percent in the first quarter.
+The earnings-price ratio fell to 3.0 percent in the second quarter from 3.6 percent in the first quarter.
+Both of these ratios are still substantially below the 5.3 percent real rate of interest on corporate bonds and their respective historical averages, 3.04 percent and 6.30 percent (figure 11).
+Typically, the earnings-price ratio falls below the real return on bonds when analysts expect earnings to rise rapidly.

-Nonfinancial corporate businesses have tried to maintain dividends in the face of sagging profits, resulting in an unusually high dividend to operating profit payout rate of 66.3 percent (figure 12).\
+Nonfinancial corporate businesses have tried to maintain dividends in the face of sagging profits, resulting in an unusually high dividend to operating profit payout rate of 65.3 percent (figure 12).

-Figure 1

-Daily Trends of Major U.S. Stock Exchanges
+Figure 1 Daily Trends of Major U.S. Stock Exchanges